Assisted dying: Bishop to tell peers of ‘grave fears’ in first Lords debate

 The Terminally Ill Adults (End of Life) Bill returns to Parliament on Friday – to be pored over by peers in the unelected chamber.

-This is the furthest assisted dying legislation has progressed through Parliament to date and it is expected a record number of members could speak at this Second Reading stage.
+This is the furthest assisted dying legislation has progressed through the Westminster Parliament to date and it is expected a record number of members could speak at this Second Reading stage.

 A total of 189 have put their names down to have their say, and if all do speak across the two-day debate this Friday and on September 19, this number would surpass the previous record of 187 speakers for the EU Withdrawal Bill’s Second Reading in 2018.